 Young Actress Dies at 43

 Dequenne revealed her cancer diagnosis in October 2023.
-After undergoing treatment, she achieved remission in April 2024 but tragically experienced a relapse in December of the same year, as reported by multiple sources.
+After undergoing treatment, she achieved remission in April 2024 but tragically experienced a relapse in December, as reported by multiple sources.

 Dequenne’s career began with her starring role in the Dardenne brothers’ film “Rosetta” when she was just 18 years old.
 Her powerful performance as a young woman struggling to find work and maintain her dignity earned her immediate acclaim and launched her successful acting career.
 The film itself was also awarded the Palme d’Or (Golden Palm) at the 1999 Cannes Film Festival, making for a remarkable dual achievement.